hacks-guide/Guide-WiiU/docs/user-guide/introduction.md

 ?> **Discord Help**
 For live support with this guide please visit us in **#wiiu-assistance** on the [Nintendo Homebrew Discord](https://discord.gg/C29hYvh) and ask, in English, for assistance.
 Please read the FAQ first to see if your question has already been answered.

+> For complete guides to homebrew and custom firmware for other devices, check out [hacks.guide](https://hacks.guide)

 ### Homebrew

 > Homebrew applications are custom, user-made software, which haven’t been authorized by Nintendo.
 This can include save editing tools, games, emulators, and more.